 Marijuana

-There is a growing push to legalize marijuana across the United States, but marijuana may not be completely harmless.
-Some studies suggest that not only is marijuana addictive for some individuals but also marijuana is a gateway drug for some people.
+More and more states are legalizing the use of recreational marijuana across the United States.
+However, that doesn’t mean that marijuana is completely harmless.
+Some studies suggest that not only is marijuana addictive but also serves as a gateway to harder substances for some people.

 Nicotine